susiexsun/capstone_project/README.md

 From some preliminary user testing, 83% of people found Who To Follow to be preferable to Triadic Closure.
 100% of people found it to be better than random.

 ## Conclusions

+This custom built algorithm is able to make intuitive and insightful recommendations.
+The Graph structure using retweets is the secret sauce of this algorithm and an elegant way to cut through the noise on the Twitter Platform.

+### Possibilities for further work

+* More extensive user testing
+* Refining the model: adding a Page-Rank like component for retweets
+* Broader applications: Apply the algorithm to other taste-driven products with discovery problems, such as music, TV shows, podcasts.
+Given the complexity of these products, a Social Graph + Content Analysis machine learning algorithm may produce great recommendations.